18kimn/blog/src/routes/[postType]/writing/modules-pattern-r/index.md

 ### Reusability

-A common reason people advocate for this style of coding is because it means one piece of code can be reused many times.
+A common reason people advocate for this style of coding in programming in general is because it means one piece of code can be reused many times.
 To some extent this is also useful in R; for example, if you are writing a report and want to have a consistent style, it's useful to have a theme defined somewhere.
-This way, you can change the styling for many graphics with a single
+This way, you can change the styling for many graphics with a single change:
-change:

 ```r
 theme_report <- function(base_size = 12, base_family = "Lato"){